simonireilly/aenea/readme.md

 # Aenea

-This is my aenea voice recognition build.
-To be shared on the host machine.
+This is my fork of aenea voice coding system.

-The contents of ```my-grammers``` should be synced with the remote machine.
+I use this predominantly for web development.

+My Grammars have been written around the following programs:

+## Text Editors

+- Atom
+- Sublime

+## Browsers

+- Chrome - wih the chromium extension

+## Command Line Tools

+- Git
+- Postgres / psql

+## Languages/

+- Ruby
+- Javascript
+- SQL
+- Markdown